Atrix256/SampleZoo/contributing.md

 * discrepancy and integration tests should really do multiple tests for randomized samples.
 * probably should do some rational samples to go with the irrational ones. easy enough to do and can show some interesting things.
 * subrandom numbers? from your blog post.
+* for 1d mitchells best candidate blue noise, instead of a binary search, since the samples are roughly even, could probably just find what % the sample is from 0-1 and linearly search from that % through the number list.
+Maybe check and see if it's faster.

 ### 2d Sampling Patterns and tests
 * best candidate.
 Erin suggested kd tree with branch and bounds to find nearest point as an optimization.
 This would work better for 2d and beyond.